Shohan494/laravel-image-app/README.md

 # What you can do with this application

 You can Upload, Edit with different functionalities with a live view and Download your image.

 # Note
-This application is under development, much more functionalities will be added in future.
+This application is under development.
+But the main functionalities are added and you can have a live version of this app at https://laravelimageapp.herokuapp.com